tjamcas/React-Training/Course1-React-js-Essential-Training/Class-Notes-Sec4-5-6-React-js-Essential-Training.md

   - ___Side note___ on using ` `S{...}` `in the console.log - AKA 'Template literals' AKA 'Template strings'.
     - For a good explanation, see the StackOverflow article, <https://stackoverflow.com/questions/35835362/what-does-dollar-sign-and-curly-braces-mean-in-a-string-in-javascript> as well as <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals>
   - Examples:
-    - The following example is basic use of `useEffect` to og cominent state to the console log
+    - The following example is basic use of `useEffect` to log the `emotion` state to the console
       ```
       import React, { useState, useEffect } from "react";
       import './App.css';